Fish-dot25/Dot.News/5 popular foods in America.md

   <p>The hamburger is a classic food for america, this dish is made of a grilled beef patty on a bun.
 The hamburger as we know it emerged in the late 19th and early 20th centuries, becoming a staple in American cuisine and spreading globally.</p>
   <h2>#2 french fries </h2>
   <p>Fun Fact even if the French fries have the word French in them they were not made in France they were made in Belgiem </p>
-  <p>French fries, also known as fries or chips, are a popular dish of deep-fried potatoes, typically cut into strips or batons.
-They are a common side dish or snack, often served with salt and ketchup or other dipping sauces.
-The origin of french fries is debated, with both France and Belgium claiming a role in their creation. </p>
+  <p>French fries are a popular dish of deep-fried potatoes cut into strips  They are a common side dish or snack, often served with salt and ketchup or other dipping sauces. </p>

 </body>